 Just as there is no magic pill to prevent cognitive decline, no single almighty brain food can ensure a sharp brain as you age.
 Nutritionists emphasize that the most important strategy is to follow a healthy dietary pattern that includes a lot of fruits, vegetables, legumes, and whole grains.
-Try to get protein from plant sources and fish and chose healthy fats, such as olive oil or canola, rather than saturated fats.
+Try to get protein from plant sources and fish and choose healthy fats, such as olive oil or canola, rather than saturated fats.

 That said, certain foods in this overall scheme are particularly rich in healthful components like omega-3 fatty acids, B vitamins, and antioxidants, which are known to support brain health and often referred to as foods.
 Incorporating many of these foods into a healthy diet on a regular basis can improve the health of your brain, which could translate into better mental function.

 Research shows that the best brain foods are the same ones that protect your heart and blood vessels, including the following:

 - Green, leafy vegetables.
 Leafy greens such as kale, spinach, collards, and broccoli are rich in brain-healthy nutrients like vitamin K, lutein, folate, and beta carotene.
 Research suggests these plant-based foods may help slow cognitive decline.

 - Fatty fish.
 Fatty fish are abundant sources of omega-3 fatty acids, healthy unsaturated fats that have been linked to lower blood levels of beta-amyloid—the protein that forms damaging clumps in the brains of people with Alzheimer's disease.
 Try to eat fish at least twice a week, but choose varieties that are low in mercury, such as salmon, cod, canned light tuna, and pollack.
 If you're not a fan of fish, ask your doctor about taking an omega-3 supplement, or choose terrestrial omega-3 sources such as flaxseeds, avocados, and walnuts.